 - Back your claims up with statistics.
 Before you start convincing others about a particular strategy, you need to make sure you are going in the right direction.
-A good place to start is exploring market trends, competitor statistics, finding references – companies who have gone through the process, similar to the one that you envision, and collecting your data.
+A good place to start is exploring market trends, competitor statistics, finding references – companies that have gone through the process, similar to the one that you envision, and collecting your data.

 To keep track of your team’s opinion throughout the transformation, be sure to conduct regular meetings with the entire team, not just the experienced ”chosen ones.”
-Sure, keeping everyone in the loo[ takes time, but it’s a worthwhile long-term investment.
+Sure, keeping everyone in the loop takes time, but it’s a worthwhile long-term investment.